EliaTogni/Univault/Classes/Simulation.md

 $$\lim_{n \to + \infty}F_e(x) \rightarrow F(x) \space \text{ uniformly in } x$$

 Since we are not doing an infinite number of steps, we need to compare samples of the same size.
-Because in computing estimates, we need to compute an initial estimate (the first result of $g()$) and other reference estimates (the other results of $g()$) out of sample of the same size to have a comparable precision.
+In computing estimates, we need to compute an initial estimate (the first result of $g()$) and other reference estimates (the other results of $g()$) out of sample of the same size to have a comparable precision.

 So, if we revise the data generation stopping criterion, that is, we want to estimate a parameter $\theta$ up to an acceptable value $d$ of precision with certain confidence, we do the same steps: we replace the estimate ==not as the sample mean== but with our estimator and replace our sample variance with mean square error computation obtained by means of bootstrapping.